A Presentation of Progressive Jazz

 A Presentation of Progressive Jazz is a 1948 jazz album by pianist and bandleader Stan Kenton.

 Background

-The album features performances recorded in 1947 and originally released on the Capitol label as four 78rpm discs, reissued as a 10-inch LP in 1953 as A Concert in Progressive Jazz, and then as a 12-inch LP in 1955 with additional tracks.
+The album features performances recorded in 1947 and originally released on the Capitol label as four 78 rpm discs, reissued as a 10-inch LP in 1953 as A Concert in Progressive Jazz, and then as a 12-inch LP in 1955 with additional tracks.

 Track listing

 All compositions by Pete Rugolo and Stan Kenton except where noted.